 For example, a G. vaginalis dominant vaginal microbiome is likely to have a fishy odour, and watery, grey discharge without inflammation.
 Add Prevotella or Ureaplasma, and you may start getting inflammation.

 Get a comprehensive vaginal microbiome test to find out what’s growing in your vagina.
 A culture isn’t enough, and a PCR test is only just passable.
-You want NGS testing, such as from Juno Bio.

-How BV is diagnosed
+How BV is diagnosed – getting the right test

-Regular swab and culture
+Regular swabs and culture

 A lab culture is the process of taking a vaginal fluid sample, sending it to the lab, and seeing which bacteria or fungi grow over a set period of time, say 12 or 24 hours.